 'The disclaimer disclaimed the Crown’s interest in the books and records of the company, but it was scrupulous to say that privilege was neither asserted nor waived.
 It would be perverse to interpret the disclaimer in any other way.'

 In any event, Lewison LJ held that a disclaimer does not necessarily destroy or extinguish that which has been disclaimed, as opposed to the rights and liabilities of the person who has disclaimed.
 Lewison LJ said, at paragraphs 76 and 77:

 ‘…what is disclaimed is the bundle of rights and liabilities to which the disclaimer would otherwise have been entitled or to which he would have been subject.
 It is not necessarily destructive of the underlying property…Moreover, the cases show, and the policy requires, that privilege is only lost by voluntary disclosure (i.e. waiver).

 I do not, therefore consider that the disclaimer by the Crown can be treated as if it were a waiver; or as destructive of legal advice privilege.’

-With respect, it seems that it is the second element to this reasoning that is the most persuasive – and such reasoning is consistent with Lewison LJ earlier in his judgment, where he stated, at paragraph 18 it is ‘…only voluntary production that destroys the privilege.’
+If the 'underlying property' is legal advice privilege, and the right to waive is the 'bundle of rights...', then one can see how the first element of the above reasoning might work.
+However, with respect, it is the second element to the above reasoning that is the most persuasive – and such reasoning is consistent with Lewison LJ earlier in his judgment, where he stated, at paragraph 18 it is ‘…only voluntary production that destroys the privilege.’

 Refusal to waive unchallengeable